 Out of all races, a type of hair loss called central centrifugal cicatricial alopecia (CCCA) affects Black women more, according to recent research by dermatologist Dr. Yolanda Lenzy of Lenzy Dermatology & Hair Loss Center.
+Black women also have an increased likelihood of developing alopecia areata and traction alopecia compared to white women.

 “We’re still researching the exact cause, but we think it’s multifactorial: one being genetics,” Lenzy says.
 “We do know that people of African descent are more prone to scarring conditions like keloids and CCCA is a scarring type of alopecia so it may be a genetic predisposition in a lot of people.”

-Common hair styles and hair care norms also play an essential part in the inequality.
+Common hairstyles and hair care norms also play an essential part in the inequality.

 “Certain hair care practices like braids, weaves and locs have been associated with this condition, and Black women tend to wear those styles more than women of other races.”